webix-hub/docs/data/desktop/text_editors.md

 You can download JS file for the NicEdit Editor from [github](https://github.com/webix-hub/components).

 NicEdit is a simple and fast **WYSIWYG** editor for websites.
-Being extremely lightweight it makes any element/HTML container editable or converts standard textareas to rich text editing fields.
+Being extremely lightweight it makes any element/HTML container editable or converts standard text areas to rich text editing fields.

 <a href="http://nicedit.com/">Learn more about NiceEdit text editor</a>